-Innovation Award of Excellence: Baker Brace
+Innovation Award Winner: Baker Brace

 Director of Structural Engineering